IISERM/Darwin-Hackathon/index.md

 ## Question 4--Pedigree Analysis [80 points]:
  This time we need you to do [pedigree analysis](https://en.wikipedia.org/wiki/Pedigree_analysis).
 You have been given a pedigree of a family, and you have to find out the genotypes of the individuals in the family.
 You can assume that the family is inbred, and that the genotypes of the parents are known.

 ### Input:

  List with 2^n^ tuples containing infected status of the couple in order (Male, Female), type of infection.
-Example: (Xy, xx) where capital letter indicates infected chromosome and small letter represents vice versa for dominant and vice versa for recessive.
+Example: (Xy, xx) where capital letter indicates dominant trait and small letter represents recessive trait.If infection is dominant, having dominant trait will lead to infection.
+If infection is recessive, having 1 recessive trait will lead to carrier status, double recessive is infection.

 ### Output:
 Chance of last generation being infected and carrying infected chromosome.